corda/corda-docs-portal/content/en/docs/corda-os/4.4/corda-configuration-file.md

 *Default:* not defined

+etaMessageThresholdSeconds
+If the wait time estimate on the internal queue exceeds this value, the notary may send
+                                        a wait time update to the client (implementation specific and dependent on the counter party version).

+*Default:* Implementation dependent

 raft
 *(Experimental)* If part of a distributed Raft cluster, specify this configuration object with the following settings: